dibyendumajumdar/ravi-compiler/tests/README.md

 * `--nocodump` - stops output of the input code chunk
 * `--nocfgdump` - stops output of the CFG
 * `--simplify-ast` - performs simplifications on the AST such as constant folding
+* `--gen-C` - generates C code that is suitable for JIT or AOT compilation for Ravi

 The CFG output is generated in the format supported by the `dot` command in `graphviz`.